temporalio/reference-app-orders-go/docs/run-basic.md

     --db-filename temporal-persistence.db
 ```

+The Temporal Service manages application state by assigning tasks
+related to each Workflow Execution and tracking the completion of
+those tasks.
+The detailed history it maintains for each execution
+enables the application to recover from a crash by reconstructing
+its pre-crash state and resuming the execution.

-The `temporal` CLI provides a convenient way of running a
+The `temporal` CLI provides a convenient way of running the Temporal
-Temporal Service locally for development purposes.
-By default,
+Service locally for development purposes.
+By default, it provides a
-it provides a Web UI on port 8233 and persists data to an
+Web UI on port 8233 and persists data to an ephemeral in-memory
-ephemeral in-memory database.
-The options in this command
-change the Web UI port to 8080 and instructs the Temporal
+database.
+The options in this command change the Web UI port to 8080
-Service to persist its data to a file so that it will be
+and instructs the Temporal Service to persist its data to a file so
-available in subsequent sessions.
-This file will be created
+that it will be available in subsequent sessions.
+This file will be
-if it does not exist.
+created if it does not exist.

 You can verify that this is running by using your browser to
 access the Temporal Web UI at <http://localhost:8080/>.